 - Your spouse does not file an Answer with the court after being officially served with your divorce paperwork.

 3# Be aware of legal terms used in Divorce processing

-Following are some legal terms you should be aware of while processing for divorce case.
+Following are some legal terms you should be aware of while processing for a divorce case.

 - Affidavit of Indigency